dnt35/alx-system_engineering-devops/0x00-shell_basics/README.md

 change the working directory to user's home diretory display current directory in a long format display current directory contents, including hidden files(starting with .).
-Use long format
+Use long format Display current directory contents.
+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)